Other / mixed grade configuration · Chefornak, AK

 How many students attend Chaputnguak School?

 Chaputnguak School has 133 students enrolled.
-It is a other school in Chefornak, AK.
+It is a public school in Chefornak, AK.

 What is the student-teacher ratio at Chaputnguak School?